aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-form-fields/_index.md

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Fields-FormFieldsGetByName-FormFieldsGetByName.cpp" >}}

 The FormField properties allow you to work with form field name, type, and result.
-The code example given below shows how to work with form field name, type, and result.
+The code example given below demonstrates how to work with form field name, type, and result.
 You can download the template file of this example from here.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Fields-FormFieldsWorkWithProperties-FormFieldsWorkWithProperties.cpp" >}}